top of page

 Statement

-My work's goal is to show nature's unity, wholeness, and interconnectivity.
-In my work you will find the concept of birth and death, cycles of life (with round canvases or shapes as metaphor for unity and nature’s cycles), and patterns found in nature for energy, growth, chaos, and order.
-I use the sacred geometry patterns and fractal and biomorphic shapes found in natural elements—from the cosmos and nebulas to small flowers.
+Another aspect of my work involves creating handmade colors from botanicals, minerals, and various pigments I discover.
+These can come from various sources, which will make my work more vibrant.
+In my work, you will find the concept of birth and death, cycles of life (with round canvases or shapes as metaphors for unity and nature’s cycles), and patterns found in nature for energy, growth, chaos, and order.

 Process

-My hand-made colors and inks come from earth minerals, fresh or dried flowers, plants, spices, earth stones, and other pigments.
+My handmade colors and inks are derived from earth minerals, fresh or dried flowers, plants, spices, earth stones, and various pigments.
 (I have a small dye garden from which some of them originate).
-These are an essential aspect of my creative process; they aren't just mediums but are inherent to places and time.
-Furthermore, they produce different colors in response to weather, soil, and location.
+These are an essential aspect of my creative process; they aren't just mediums, but are inherent to the places and times.
+Furthermore, they produce different colors in response to various factors, including weather, soil, and location.
 Since they are specific to the moment, time, and environment in which they were created, they are unique and can never be replicated.
-They become singular visual aesthetic records that specify geography and time.
-If I cannot get some shades of colors from plants or nature, I use carefully selected modern pigments to create the shade I need.

 SEE MORE HERE